fhiso/basic-concepts/basic-concepts.md

 {/}

-A party defining a *term* *may* support *discovery* without using HTTP content negotiation on their web server by serving a 303 redirect to a machine-readable definition of the *term* unconditionally, however it is *recommended* that such servers implement HTTP content negotiation respecting the `Accept` header.
+A party defining a *term* *may* support *discovery* without using HTTP content negotiation on their web server by serving a machine-readable definition of the *term* unconditionally (which *should* be served via a 303 redirect), however it is *recommended* that such servers implement HTTP content negotiation respecting the `Accept` header.

 ### Namespaces                                             {#namespaces}

 {.ednote} The definition of a *namespace* is based on material in FHISO's [Vocabularies policy](https://tech.fhiso.org/policies/vocabularies).

-The **namespace** of a *term* is an other *term* which identifies a collection of related *terms* defined by the same party.
+The **namespace** of a *term* is another *term* which identifies a collection of related *terms* defined by the same party.
 The *term name* of the *namespace* is also referred to as its **namespace name**.
 The *namespace name* of the *namespace* of some *term* is found as